 We married in 1997 and were married for over 10 years and have been divorced for 11 years, how long should I or do I have to keep the mountain of paperwork we received throughout the green card process?
 He now lives out of state but I still have all of the paperwork, can I shred it?
 Or should he...
 Read more »

 The government has a copy in what's call an "alien file".
 If your husband ever needs a copy, he can request it from the government through a FOIA request (Freedom of Information Act).
 If the file was for you, I would tell you to hang on to it.
-But since it's for your ex, you can either give it...Read more »
+But since it's for your ex, you...Read more »

 If they let you back in the US, you should be fine as long as you don't depart again for a while.
 And by "a while", I would recommend you not depart for AT LEAST a year, if not longer.
-In order for them to revoke your permanent residence WHILE YOU ARE IN THE US, they have to take you to...Read more »
+In order for them to revoke your permanent residence WHILE YOU ARE IN THE US, they have to take...Read more »

 I’m from Brazil and I came to Australia to study for a 2 years period.
 In this time I end up meeting and dating someone who I had a hard relationship and after a discussion we had some change of kicks and some neighbours called the cops at the end I got two convictions...
 Read more »